Suhaas15/Quizzy-flutter/README.md

 *   **True/False Mechanics:** Simple mechanics for quick play.
 *   **Live Score Tracking:** Watch your progress with visual indicators for correct (✅) and incorrect (❌) answers.
-*   **End-of-Quiz Alert:** A popup notification lets you know when you've conquered all the questions.
+*   **End-of-Quiz Alert:** A pop-up notification lets you know when you've conquered all the questions.
 *   **Dark Mode UI:** Easy on the eyes with a sleek dark theme.

 ## 📱 Screenshots